NanaQuamy4/EcoWasteGo/README.md

 # EcoWasteGo 🌱

 A comprehensive waste management mobile application that connects customers with verified recyclers for efficient waste collection and recycling services.
+Built with React Native, Expo, and Supabase for a seamless, real-time experience.

 ## 📱 Overview

-EcoWasteGo is a React Native mobile application built with Expo that facilitates waste collection services by connecting customers who need waste disposal with verified recyclers who provide collection services.
-The app promotes environmental sustainability through proper waste management and recycling.
+EcoWasteGo is a production-ready React Native mobile application that revolutionizes waste management by creating a direct connection between customers and verified recyclers.
+The app features real-time tracking, dynamic pricing, GPS integration, and a complete admin management system, promoting environmental sustainability through efficient waste collection and recycling services.

 ## ✨ Key Features